Dynflow/dynflow/doc/pages/source/documentation/index.md

 client requests and other worlds
 1. **executor dispatcher** - responsible for getting requests from other worlds and sending the responses
+1. **scheduler** - responsible for planning and exectuion of scheduled tasks

 {% plantuml %}